ISAITB/docs-services/source/common/index.rst

     * They can be simply left uncaught, resulting in a SOAP fault.
     * They can be caught and signalled by returning the output ``TAR`` report with result ``TestResultType.FAILURE``.

-Both approaches will result in the test bed displaying the relevant GITB TDL step as failed.
+Both approaches will result in the Test Bed displaying the relevant GITB TDL step as failed.
 The approach of returning a ``TAR`` report with a ``TestResultType.FAILURE`` result could be interesting if you want to return additional information regarding the error.
 This approach is possible for services linked to GITB TDL steps that are visually presented, i.e. those of validation and messaging services.